yuqitanyq/tp/docs/DeveloperGuide.md

     * 2a1.
 LibTask shows an error message.

   Use case resumes from step 2.

 * 2b.
 The book is not borrowed by the patron.

     * 2a1.
 LibTask shows an error message.

   Use case resumes from step 2.

+* 2c.
+The patron has not borrowed any books.

+  * 2c1.
+LibTask shows an error message.

+  Use case resumes from step 2

 ### UC13: Asking for Help on LibTask